cjphs/cjphs/README.md

 ###

-Currently living in the Netherlands 🇳🇱
+Hi!
+My name is Christopher, and I am a programmer & artist born Luxembourg 🇱🇺 & living in the Netherlands 🇳🇱.

 Languages:
 - 🇬🇧 English (native speaker)